DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 ### `containerMode: kubernetes` with containerized workflows

-This mode has the distinct advantage over all other modes of waiting until the workflow job starts in order to snapshot and clone our ZFS Conan cache.
+This mode has the distinct advantage over all other modes in that it waits until the workflow job starts in order to snapshot and clone our ZFS Conan cache.
 This ensures that the cache is as up-to-date as it can be, while keeping warm standby Runner processes ready to take on new jobs.

 !!! note annotate "`containerMode: kubernetes` with containerized workflows"